-Scripture reveals: Take to you (or take up) the whole armor of God, that you may be able to withstand in the evil day, and having done all to stand.
-Stand therefore, having your loins (or waist) girt about with truth, and having on the breastplate of righteousness; your feet shod with the preparation of the gospel of peace: Above all, taking the shield of faith, wherewith you shall be able to quench all the fiery darts of the wicked (Ephesians 6:13-16).
+Scripture reveals: Take to you (take up) the whole armor of God, that you may be able to withstand in the evil day, and having done all to stand.
+Stand therefore, having your loins (waist) girt about with truth, and having on the breastplate of righteousness; your feet shod with the preparation of the gospel of peace: Above all, taking the shield of faith, wherewith you shall be able to quench all the fiery darts of the wicked (Ephesians 6:13-16).

 The evil day refers to the demonic onslaughter and Satanic assault.
 We are seeing the church, in these latter days, facing such in which a mere form of godliness will not suffice.
 Appeasement and tolerance, towards the sinful nature of mankind, will ensure its continuation, not dwarf its advancement.

-Scripture reveals: The weapons of our warfare are not carnal (or of the flesh), but mighty through God to the pulling down of strongholds.
-Casting down imaginations (or arguments), and every high thing that exalts itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ (2 Corinthians 10:4-5).
+Scripture reveals: The weapons of our warfare are not carnal (of the flesh), but mighty through God to the pulling down of strongholds.
+Casting down imaginations (arguments), and every high thing that exalts itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ (2 Corinthians 10:4-5).

 In the warfare that is being waged towards the onslaughter of Christianity one needs the divine unction of God's Spirit.
 Scripture reveals: So shall they fear the name of the Lord from the west, and his glory from the rising of the sun.
 When the enemy shall come in like a flood, the Spirit of the Lord shall lift up a standard against him (Isaiah 59:19).

-Scripture reveals: The adversaries of the Lord shall be broken to pieces; out of heaven shall he thunder upon them: the Lord shall judge the ends of the earth; and he shall give strength to his king, and exalt the horn (or strength) of his anointed (1 Samuel 2:10).
+Scripture reveals: The adversaries of the Lord shall be broken to pieces; out of heaven shall he thunder upon them: the Lord shall judge the ends of the earth; and he shall give strength to his king, and exalt the horn (strength) of his anointed (1 Samuel 2:10).

 A Bible commentary noted: The Lord's presence in power is often associated with thunder.
 The mention of God's king is that of his anointed as an earthly representative.
 A form of godliness will not be equivalent to the power of God that has placed within us (that of His Spirit) towards facing the opposition of the wicked.